Introduction

 2. Advanced Driver Assistance Systems Overview

 The goal of Advanced Driver Assistance Systems is to improve vehicle safety by incorporating a range of technologies.
-ADAS provides real-time information about the vehicle’s surroundings through the use of sensors, cameras, radar, and communication.
-Typical ADAS features include cooperative adaptive cruise control (CACC), intersection management, traffic jam assistance (TJA), and adaptive cruise control (ACC).
+To achieve this, ADAS provide real-time information about the vehicle’s surroundings through sensors, cameras, radar, and communication.
+Moreover, typical ADAS features include cooperative adaptive cruise control (CACC), intersection management, traffic jam assistance (TJA), and adaptive cruise control (ACC).

 3. ADAS and traffic management working together